Interval Queries in SQL Server Part 3

 My first solution uses an indexed view.
 The APPLY operator is still not supported in an indexed view; therefore, to get the unpacked form, I have to rely on the JOIN operator.
 This means that instead of the tabular function, I have to create and populate an auxiliary table of numbers, which the following code does.

-CREATE
+CREATE TABLE dbo.Nums

-INT NOT
+(n INT NOT NULL PRIMARY KEY);

 GO